vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 > **_NOTE 1:_** Links on this page are devices I also use myself.
 > Most of the links are affiliate links, so you pay the same price AND support my blog also by buying it from here.

 > **_NOTE 2:_** I advise these products based on my personal experience.
-I run my network with a CC2652 zigbee adapter and Zigbee2MQTT.
+I run my network with a CC2652 Zigbee adapter and Zigbee2MQTT.
 > It can be with other hardware combinations it doesn't run with the same experience.
 ---
 ## Why I chose Zigbee